Change Myself (song): Writing

 The song is a mid-tempo R&B song, written by Hiro of Digz, inc. The lyrics describe a woman who has just come out of a relationship, whose only escape from sadness and reality is the MP3s she plays.
 She decides that she will not "live for nobody else but me" and changes things about herself.
 According to Iconiq, the song tries to express the message "From now I'll keep trying, and walk forward."

 Because Iconiq and her team believed the song's message was strong, "Change Myself" also became the title of Iconiq's debut album.
 Furthermore, the lyrics of the song, such as the chorus line "no datte yes ni kaete ikeru" (NOだってYESに変えて行ける, If it's a no, I'll change it to a yes.), became the basis for concepts and catch phrases that were the centre of promotion around the album.

 Promotion

-The song was announced in a press conference on the 19th of January, which announced the song as being used for Shiseido's Maquillage cosmetics range.
+The song was announced in a press conference on 19 January, which announced the song as being used for Shiseido's Maquillage cosmetics range.
 Iconiq's debut digital single "I'm Lovin' You" had been used for the same promotions in late 2009, however these commercials featured Iconiq personally, instead of just using her music.
 The song was also used in commercials for Recochoku.

 During album promotions, Iconiq promoted products from seven different companies simultaneously: All Nippon Airways, US fashion brand Kitson, Italian car manufacturer Maserati, Rhythm Zone, music download site Mu-Mo, Shiseido and Starbucks.
 Each commercial had two versions: one featuring "Change Myself" as background music, along with versions using "Bye Now!."

 Iconiq performed this song as a per of her set at the 2010 A-Nation concerts.